 Scheduling the test

-- Minimizing operational impact: Schedule the assessment to cause minimal interference with everyday operations, considering possible system performance issues.
+- Minimizing operational impact: Schedule the assessment to minimize interference with everyday operations, considering potential system performance issues.

 - Ongoing testing strategy: Plan regular penetration testing and vulnerability scanning to continuously monitor and improve cybersecurity and remain compliant.